Health Care

 Fixing the Broken Health Care System

 The price of health care in the United States has risen steadily for several decades.
-According to the Centers for Medicare and Medicaid Services, the U.S. spent $4.3 trillion on health care in 2021.
+According to the Centers for Medicare and Medicaid Services, the U.S. spent $4.9 trillion on health care in 2023.
 I am committed to lowering out-of-pocket costs and strengthening transparency and accountability in drug pricing.
 It is time for Congress to put partisan politics aside and work on bipartisan solutions that incentivize more competition and ensure patients get the earliest possible access to affordable prescription drugs.
-As a member of the Energy and Commerce Committee, I have been actively working to address this important issue and have participated in hearings looking at health care costs.
+I have been actively working to address this important issue and have participated in hearings looking at health care costs.

 Increasing Choice

-As we look to increase choices for health care, I have introduced H.R.
-2868, Association Health Plans Act, to empower small businesses to provide their employees greater access to quality, affordable health care.
+As we look to increase choices for health care, I have introduced legislation to empower small businesses to provide their employees greater access to quality, affordable health care.
 By allowing small businesses to band together through association health plans, we can lower health care costs for working families.

 Ending Surprise Billing

 Surprise billing occurs when a patient visits an out-of-network care facility or even when they are at an in-network facility but are seen by a doctor who is not in their network.
 While a hospital may be in-network, if the specific doctor or specialist is not, the patient may be left to pay the price of the treatment.
 I supported Congressional efforts to eliminate surprise billing and hold patients harmless in situations where, through no fault of their own, they receive a surprise medical bill.
-President Trump signed legislation to end surprise billing into law through the Consolidated Appropriations Act of 2021, which incorporated many of the policies from the legislation.
+President Trump signed legislation to end surprise billing into law through the Consolidated Appropriations Act of 2021.

 Expanding Telehealth Services

-I introduced H.R.
-824, Telehealth Benefit Expansion for Workers Act, which allows employers to offer stand-alone telehealth benefits to all employees.
+Expanding telehealth services will help ensure that Americans have improved access to health care, especially in underserved areas.
+I introduced legislation which would allow employers to offer stand-alone telehealth benefits to all employees.
 This bipartisan legislation would provide more flexibility and allow Americans to access quality care from their own homes.

 Fighting the Opioid Epidemic

 Combating the opioid crisis is a leading priority for me and my colleagues in Congress and requires an all-hands-on-deck response.
 In June 2018, the House passed H.R.6, SUPPORT for Patients and Communities Act, which encompasses the House’s collective effort to address opioid abuse.
-H.R 6 was then signed into law in October 2018.
+H.R.
+6 was then signed into law in October 2018.
 Supported by over 161 patient advocacy groups, H.R.6 is the largest legislative response to date to fight the opioid epidemic.
+Recently, I voted to reauthorize the SUPPORT Act, which continues to support and builds upon the successful programs in the original bill.
 Click here to learn more about my actions to combat this public health crisis.
-I recently cosponsored the SUPPORT for Patients and Communities Reauthorization Act which continues to support and builds upon the successful programs in the original bill.

 Protecting Health for Women, Children, and the Vulnerable